 As an adult who’s been driving a car for some years, you’ve probably been in at least one car accident – even if it was only a minor fender bender.
 In fact, statistics say that the average driver will get into an accident roughly every 18 years, which works out to about 3 or 4 accidents in a lifetime if you started driving when you were 16.

 The likelihood of one of these accidents being fatal is small, but the chances are pretty good that you’ll be injured at least once.
 The problem, however, is that when an accident doesn’t hurt your car too badly, it’s easy to assume that the same is true of your body.
-Many people walk away from an accident without receiving any medical attention only to start feeling pain in the days or weeks afterwards.
+At times people who walk away from an accident without receiving any medical attention only to start feeling pain in the days or weeks afterwards.
 This might be because of the adrenaline and shock that occurs after an accident, but it can also be because some injuries don’t manifest themselves right away.
-That’s why it’s so important to always get checked out by a doctor and to be on the lookout for symptoms.
+That’s why it’s so important to always get checked out by a medical professional like dr robert macarthur and to be on the lookout for symptoms.

 Because the symptoms of concussions and brain injuries are so varied and differ from person to person, it’s critical to be aware of all signs and to see a doctor even if you have the slightest suspicion that something may be wrong.
 You may not spot the symptoms yourself, so it’s helpful to have someone you know monitor you for a while as they will be more likely to spot any unusual behavior that could indicate an injury.